Research-Based

 (CDC)

-Prenatal depression can be worsened when certain vitamin and mineral deficiencies are present.
-By continuing to take prenatal supplements consistently during pregnancy and immediately following birth, post-partum blues can be more manageable in some.
+Prenatal depression can worsen when specific vitamin and mineral deficiencies are present.
+By maintaining consistent prenatal supplementation during pregnancy and immediately after birth, postpartum blues may become more manageable for some women.

 9. 63% of pregnant women recognize folic acid as a vital nutrient during pregnancy.